 This is your one stop shop for everything you need to know about migrating from Device Administrator (referred to as Android (Legacy) in the Workspace ONE UEM Console) to Android Enterprise.
 We understand this isn’t an easy change, but we’re happy to help you along your journey!
 Below you’ll find plenty of resources from VMware and Google.
 We will continue to update this page as more materials become available, so bookmark this and follow our social channels (@WorkspaceONE) to stay informed!

 Enterprise mobility management requirements have evolved significantly since Google first introduced Device Admin APIs with Android 2.2.
-Device Admin APIs offered early management capabilities for Android devices but were not quite the comprehensive, future-proof solutions needed by IT organizations.
+Device Admin APIs offered early management capabilities for an Android device but were not quite the comprehensive, future-proof solutions needed by IT organizations.
 To keep up with the expanding demands of enterprises, Google introduced Android Enterprise (previously Android for Work) with Android 5.0 in 2014.
 The modern management framework of Android Enterprise delivers more sophisticated management, security and experience capabilities that continue to evolve with businesses’ needs.
 In 2017, Google announced the release of Android 10 would mark the official deprecation of Device Administrator-based management in favor of Android Enterprise.

 Impacts to VMware Workspace ONE Customers